Welcome to the Sycamore Class page!

-Happy New Year!
-We hope you had a lovely break over the festive period and welcome you back to another action-packed term.
-Our new topic is 'Space' and we cannot wait to get started with the learning we have planned.
-Please refer to the Spring Curriculum Overview for more information regarding the topic and what the children have to look forward to.
+We hope the children had a lovely half term and welcome them back to another action-packed term.
+We are continuing our learning on 'Space' and have lots more to look forward to during this term.
+Please refer to the Spring Curriculum Overview for more information regarding the topic and what the children still have to look forward to.
 If you have any questions or queries, please don't hesitate to come and ask one of the Year 5 team.
 Thanks for your ongoing support.

-Sycamore class have PE every week until half term with normal PE lessons commencing on 7th January 2020.
-Please ensure your child has the correct kit including suitable footwear.
-Now the weather is getting colder, please make sure your child's kit includes warm clothing as we always aim to have lessons outside on these days.
+Sycamore class have PE and forest school on alternate weeks until Easter.
+PE lessons will commence on 25th February.
+Please ensure your child has the correct kit including suitable footwear for both lessons.
+Now the weather is colder, please make sure your child's kit includes warm clothing as we always aim to have lessons outside on these days.
 If the correct kit is not in school for these lessons, your child will NOT be able to participate.

 Times tables are practised daily in school and tested on a Monday.
 Any practice at home will really help to develop maths skills.
 There are many website and apps to support learning in this area.
 Each child now has their own login details for Times Table Rockstar which is an interactive game that helps children with their times table recall.
 There will be various competitions in school to motivate the children.

 Homework each week will continue to comprise of reading, practising of times tables and spellings.
 One additional piece of homework will also be sent home each week e.g. maths.
 New homework will be given out on a Tuesday and needs to be completed and handed in on a Monday.
 Please pop in to see me if you need any support with homework as it is an important part of your child's learning.